-5.1.6.4.4 Capability negotiation
+1.6.4.4 Capability negotiation

-The capability negotiation process is as shown in Figure 42.
+The capability negotiation process is as shown in Figure 41.
 The STA notifies the CAP of its basic capability by sending an STA Basic Capability Request frame (SBC-REQ).
 After the CAP receives the SBC-REQ, it compares the capability parameters.
-The capability parameters supported by both parties, as well as the resident channel and spectrum aggregation mode information allocated for the STA, are all included in the STA basic capability response frame (SBC-RSP) to notify the STA.
+The capability parameters supported by both parties, as well as the carrier aggregation information for the STA, are all included in the STA basic capability response frame (SBC-RSP) to notify the STA.

-Figure 42
+Figure 41